-The current level of black spruce dominated forests on the Canfor FMA area is well beyond NRV in the same manner as previously noted for other species, but the degree of difference is unprecedented.
-The current 3% amount of young black spruce forest is not only significantly lower than the 52% median, but also below the 4% minimum observed from the NRV simulation exercise (Figure 12).
-The current level of immature black spruce forest is within, but near the lower end of NRV.
-The amount of mature Sb is currently well beyond the maximum level observed by the NRV modelling exercise (46% vs 40%), and the current level of old Sb forest (44%) is also beyond the 40% observed from the NRV snapshots.
+The current level of black spruce (Sb) dominated forests on the Weyerhaeuser FMA area was well beyond NRV for three out of four seral stages.
+The current two percent of young Sb forest was not only significantly lower than the NRV median, but also below the minimum level of 7% observed from the NRV simulation exercise (Figure 11).
+The two percent of young Sb forest represented only 1644 ha compared to the historical median of almost 38,000 ha.
+In contrast, the current levels of both mature and old Sb were both beyond the maximum levels observed by the NRV modelling exercise (Figure 11).

-The pattern of the seral stages of deciduous forest on the study area is unique, and suggests that old hardwood-dominated areas are currently significantly under-represented on the landscape today.
-For example, the current level of old deciduous is 2%, which makes it statistically impossible given that a lower level was only observed once in the NRV data (Figure 13).
-Yet, the current levels of immature and mature deciduous forest are on the high end of NRV, and the young seral-stage is almost beyond the lower threshold of NRV (Figure 13).
+The pattern of the seral stages of deciduous forest on the study area was unique, and suggests that old hardwood-dominated areas are significantly under-represented on the landscape today.
+For example, the current level of old deciduous was 8%, which matches only the 7th percentile of NRV from the model output (Figure 12).
+At the same time, the amount of mature forest was well beyond NRV, and the amount of young deciduous forest was almost beyond the lower NRV threshold.
 However, recall that the succession module in LANDMINE was not turned on for these runs.
-Thus, the fact that there is very little old deciduous today is likely due to the fact that older stands dominated by hardwood tend to become mixedwood or white spruce as they age.
-The model thus over-represents the historical levels of old deciduous forest, so the low current level is not likely a legitimate concern.
-However, the massive current level of mature deciduous forest is a significant and likely a true deviation from the NRV data (Figure 13).
+Thus, the fact that there was very little old deciduous today is likely due to the fact that older stands dominated by hardwood tend to become mixedwood or white spruce as they age.
+The model thus over-represented the historical levels of old deciduous forest, which means the low current level is not likely a concern.
+However, since the model also under-estimated the amount of young deciduous forest, the current level of 13% was likely actually well below the lower bounds of NRV (Figure 12).